rifarizki/grad-admission/README.md

 # Predicting Graduate Admission Acceptance Rate
-In any University admission, there are several parameters to determined whether an applicant is successfully admitted to a program or not.
+For University admission, there are several parameters to determined whether an applicant is successfully admitted to a program or not.
 Likewise, the graduate admission would also selected candidates based on how well they've performed in each parameters.
 This report will explore and find out the acceptance rate of a graduate admission candidate using linear regression.